Fund Rules

 What is the role of Community Moderators?

-The Fund Operator uses automated scripts to identify the following issues for review by Community Moderators:
+The Fund Operator also uses automated scripts to identify the following issues for review by Community Moderators:

 A similarity script will be run looking for similarly worded reviews in the current fund and across previous funds.
 Generic reviews which do not address specific aspects of a proposal will be flagged and potentially discarded.